Major raid in Mallorca: Arrest of an alleged clan leader raises big questions

 The facts — according to the police

-The operation is the sixth phase of a long-running investigation.
+The operation is the sixth phase of a long-running investigation, as detailed in Major Raid in Palma: What the Investigations Mean for the Island.
 Surveillance and tapped phone calls apparently led the officers to their targets.
 Large quantities of narcotics and cash were seized; the judiciary has not yet released concrete figures.
 The trail leads not only across the island but apparently to the mainland and abroad.
-A previously discovered cocaine delivery on the mainland played a role and had furthered the investigations.
+A previously discovered cocaine delivery on the mainland played a role and had furthered the investigations, as reported in Raid on Mallorca: Network of Drug Trafficking and Money Laundering Shakes Palma and Surroundings.

 The problem behind the headline